Methylmercury: Human health effects

 Ingested methylmercury is readily and completely absorbed by the gastrointestinal tract.
 It is mostly found complexed with free cysteine and with proteins and peptides containing that amino acid.
 The methylmercuric-cysteinyl complex is recognized by amino acids transporting proteins in the body as methionine, another essential amino acid.
 Because of this mimicry, it is transported freely throughout the body including across the blood–brain barrier and across the placenta, where it is absorbed by the developing fetus.
 Also for this reason as well as its strong binding to proteins, methylmercury is not readily eliminated.
 Methylmercury has a half-life in human blood of about 50 days.

 Several studies indicate that methylmercury is linked to subtle developmental deficits in children exposed in utero such as loss of IQ points, and decreased performance in tests of language skills, memory function and attention deficits.
 Methylmercury exposure in adults has also been linked to increased risk of cardiovascular disease including heart attack.
 Some evidence also suggests that methylmercury can cause autoimmune effects in sensitive individuals.
-Despite some concerns about the relationship between methylmercury exposure and autism, there are few data that support such a link.
+There is some evidence suggesting a possible connection between post-natal mercury exposure and autism; however, it is not clear whether methylmercury intake in particular is linked in a similar way.
 Although there is no doubt that methylmercury is toxic in several respects, including through exposure of the developing fetus, there is still some controversy as to the levels of methylmercury in the diet that can result in adverse effects.
 Recent evidence suggests that the developmental and cardiovascular toxicity of methylmercury may be mitigated by co-exposures to omega-3 fatty acids and perhaps selenium, both found in fish and elsewhere.

 There have been several episodes in which large numbers of people were severely poisoned by food contaminated with high levels of methylmercury, notably the dumping of industrial waste that resulted in the pollution and subsequent mass poisoning in Minamata and Niigata, Japan and the situation in Iraq in the 1960s and 1970s in which wheat treated with methylmercury as a preservative and intended as seed grain was fed to animals and directly consumed by people (see Basra poison grain disaster).
 These episodes resulted in neurological symptoms including paresthesias, loss of physical coordination, difficulty in speech, narrowing of the visual field, hearing impairment, blindness, and death.
 Children who had been exposed in utero through their mothers' ingestion were also affected with a range of symptoms including motor difficulties, sensory problems and intellectual disability.